-This photo shows a low-pressure continious mode CO2 laser built upon industrial 3 W rated
+This photo shows a low-pressure continuous mode CO2 laser built upon industrial 3 W rated

 sealed tube.
 The laser is fed by alternating current from electronic halogen lamp transformer